 Through the Import Data page, you can upload datasets or select datasets from sources that are stored on connected datastores.
-From the Datasets page, click Import Data.
+From the Library page, click Import Data.

 Figure: Import Data page

 To import new data:

 NOTE: For file-based sources, Cloud Dataprep by TRIFACTA® expects that each row of data in the import file is terminated with a consistent newline character, including the last one in the file.